yegorsokolov/MT5/README.md

 `XAUUSD` and `GBPUSD` history files will be downloaded and combined.
 An alternative script `train_nn.py` trains a small LSTM network on sliding windows of these features for those wanting to explore deep learning models.
+`train_meta.py` demonstrates a simple meta-learning approach where a global model is fitted on all symbols and lightweight adapters are fine-tuned for each instrument.
+The per-symbol models are saved under the `models/` folder.

 ## Installation